Skip to Content

 Network monitoring and protection

-Harmony leverages AWS utilization of a wide variety of automated monitoring systems to provide a high level of service performance and availability.
-AWS monitoring tools are designed to detect unusual or unauthorized activities and conditions at ingress and egress communication points.
+Harmony leverages the cloud provider's utilization of a wide variety of automated monitoring systems to provide a high level of service performance and availability.
+Their monitoring tools are designed to detect unusual or unauthorized activities and conditions at ingress and egress communication points.
 These tools monitor server and network usage, port scanning activities, application usage, and unauthorized intrusion attempts.
 The tools have the ability to set custom performance metrics thresholds for unusual activity.

 Jitterbit Operations and Support teams work with Engineering to handle any incidents or issues related to Jitterbit-developed software or infrastructure.
 All critical issues are identified and discussed during daily calls among the teams.
 Postmortems are documented after any significant operational issue, regardless of external impact, and root cause analysis (RCA) reports are drafted so the root cause is captured, and corrective and preventative actions are put in place.

-Jitterbit leverages AWS security-monitoring tools to help identify and resolve DDoS attacks, including distributed, flooding, and software/logic attacks.
+Jitterbit leverages the cloud provider's security-monitoring tools to help identify and resolve DDoS attacks, including distributed, flooding, and software/logic attacks.
 In addition to this, Jitterbit employs its own tools, monitoring and detection system with the ability to reroute to another region if needed.

-Harmony gains the benefits of the AWS network, which provides significant protection against traditional network security issues as described in the Secure network architecture section.
+Harmony gains the benefits of the cloud provider's network, which provides significant protection against traditional network security issues as described in the Secure network architecture section.

 Secure design principles